 About me

-I’m an integrative counsellor and psychotherapist based in Bristol, offering therapy in person and online.
-At the heart of my work is a desire to support your well-being by helping you find more balance and bring different parts of your experience into greater harmony.
+Bristol based integrative counsellor and psychotherapist offering therapy in person and online.
+At the heart of my work is a desire to support your well-being.
+I try to achieve this by helping you to find more balance and bring different parts of your experience into greater harmony.

 Therapy has been important in my own life.
-During times of difficulty, being supported in therapy allowed me to find steadiness and to feel seen.
-Those experiences have given me deep empathy for what it can feel like to take the first step into therapy — the hope, the hesitation, and the courage it takes.
-They also shaped my commitment to offering a steady, collaborative, and compassionate presence to those I work with.
+During difficult times, therapy allowed me to find steadiness and to feel seen.
+Those experiences have given me deep empathy for what it can feel like to take the first step into therapy.
+I appreciate first hand the hope, the hesitation, and the courage it takes.
+It also shaped my commitment to offering a steady, collaborative, and compassionate presence to those I work with.

 As a neurodivergent therapist, I bring both professional training and an insider perspective.
 I know how identity, difference, and context shape the way we move through the world.
-I work affirmatively with neurodivergent and LGBTQ+ clients, and I welcome conversations around identity, belonging, and authenticity.
+I welcome conversations around identity, belonging, and authenticity.

-Outside of the therapy room, I’m a passionate climber and have a love for the outdoors.
+Outside of therapy, I’m a passionate climber and have a love for the outdoors.
 Climbing challenges me, grounds me, and helps me reconnect with myself.
-The rhythm of nature, the physicality of moving on rock, and the perspective that comes from being outdoors are qualities that infuse the way I live and the way I work.
-I believe that time in nature can offer connection, calm, and perspective — and I carry that belief into my therapy practice.
+The rhythm of nature, the physicality of moving on rock, and the perspective that comes from being outdoors are influential in the way I live and work.
+I believe time in nature can offer connection, calm, and perspective — and I carry that belief into my therapy practice.